MrMDavidson/DSVR/README.md

 2) A working internet connection from the Linux machine
 3) A working VPN connection from the Linux machine

-## KNOWN LIMITATIONS

-1) Cannot perform source-based VPN routing without removal of existing NAT boundary, so that real sources can be determined. (see WIKI for workaround)

 ## TESTED WITH

 1) Raspbian on a Raspberry Pi